Ensure that the required system Dependencies are installed.

 Note

-The -g flag enables the task dependency graph generation (used later).
+flag enables the task dependency graph generation (used later).

 Tip

-It is possible to run also with the python command using the pycompss module,
+It is possible to run also with the python

-which accepts the same flags as runcompss:
+which accepts the same flags as runcompss

-$ python -m pycompss -g increment.py # Parallel execution [Output in next step]
+$ python -m pycompss -g increment.py # Parallel execution

 Having PyCOMPSs installed also enables to run the same code sequentially without the need of removing the PyCOMPSs syntax.